isolabs/numbat/README.md

 ## data

+The datasets used here are publically available offworld terrain image datasets.

 ### mars32k

 The mars32k dataset is an unlabelled set of terrain images available here https://dominikschmidt.xyz/mars32k/.
 It contains images taken with Curiosity's Mastcam camera.